 How does the Class A RV drive?

-Our new RV drives surprisingly smooth, but because it’s three feet longer (at 33ft) than our previous rig, it’s still a tad bit more intimidating on the road.
+Our new RV drives surprisingly smooth, but because it’s four feet longer (at 33 ft.) than our previous rig, it’s still a tad bit more intimidating on the road.
 Alyssa didn’t have a problem driving Franklin, but because of the height and added length, our Class A is a little much for her.
 So a Class C may be a bit more easy to drive.

 Can you still take it to national and state parks?